prefonty/YT-SummarizeChat/README.md

 ### What does it do?

-The YouGPTube Summarizer is a Python-based application that utilizes advanced language models from OpenAI and Anthropic to summarize YouTube videos.
+The YT-SummarizeChat is a Python-based application that utilizes advanced language models from OpenAI and Anthropic to summarize YouTube videos.
 Given a YouTube URL, it fetches the video transcript and generates both a detailed summary and a TL;DR version.
 The summarization can be done using either OpenAI's models (including GPT-4) or Anthropic's Claude-3.5 models.
 Additionally, users can chat with the transcript content using the integrated chat interface.

 ### Why is it useful?